 Consider the relative size of the objects in the photo.
-If your brain didn't tell you otherwise, you would either assume that the buildings in downtown were several inches tall or that can was several the pop hundred tall.
-This feet illustrates the need to calibrate (or scale) your camera with items that are the same distance from the camera as the motion of the object being recorded.
+If your brain didn't tell you otherwise, you would either assume that the buildings in downtown were several inches tall or that the pop can was several hundred feet tall.
+This illustrates the need to calibrate (or scale) your camera with items that are the same distance from the camera as the motion of the object being recorded.